Product hard launch

 &fq=start_date:[ * TO CurrentTimeCode]

 CurrentTimeCode represents the current local time code, using the same format as start_date; if you provide start_date in YYYYMMDDHHMM, you should also provide CurrentTimeCode in YYYYMMDDHHMM.
 If your site and servers are in the same region, simply provide the time code in the same time zone as the start_date.
-If you need to launch across multiple time zones, read the section below.
+Read the section below if you need to launch across multiple time zones.

 How to adjust for time zones